henriqueribeiro/cromwell_profiler/README.md

 # Cromwell Metadata Profiler

-This project aims to provide a simple and lightweight dashboard to analyze the metadata of Cromwell workflows' metadata.
+This project aims to provide a simple and lightweight dashboard to analyze the metadata of Cromwell workflows.
 It was only tested with GCP and AWS backends.

 <p align="center">